-Professor John Driffill was educated at the University of Cambridge and at Princeton University.
+Professor Edward John Driffill was educated at the University of Cambridge and at Princeton University.
 He has worked at a number of higher education institutions, including the University of Southampton, Tilburg University, Queen Mary and Westfield College, University of London, and Birkbeck College, University of London.

-Professor Driffill was a member of the Council of the Royal Economic Society (2000-2005) and on its Executive Committee (2000-2004).
+Prof Driffill was a member of the Council of the Royal Economic Society (2000-2005) and on its Executive Committee (2000-2004).
 He has also been Specialist Advisor to the House of Lords Select Committee on the European Union, Subcommittee A on Economic Affairs, for inquiries into the Euro and the Stability and Growth Pact.
-From 2004 – 2010, Professor Driffill was the Director of the Economic and Social Research Council (ESRC) World Economy and Finance Programme.
+From 2004 – 2010, Prof Driffill was the Director of the Economic and Social Research Council (ESRC) World Economy and Finance Programme.
 More recently from 2011 to 2016, he was the Head of the Department of Economics, Mathematics and Statistics, Birkbeck College.

-Professor Driffill is a Fellow of the Centre for Economic Policy research and the CESifo research network and a member (currently the Chairman) of the CESifo European Economic Advisory Group.
+Prof Driffill is a Fellow of the Centre for Economic Policy research and the CESifo research network and a member (currently the Chairman) of the CESifo European Economic Advisory Group.
 The CESifo Group consists of the Center for Economic Studies (CES), the Ifo Institute and the CESifo GmbH (Munich Society for the Promotion of Economic Research), and is a research group unique in Europe in the area of economic research.

 Macroeconomics and monetary policy